ory/kratos/UPGRADE.md

 This is a heavy release with over hundreds of commits and files changed!
 Let's take a look at some of the highlights!

-### ORY Oathkeeper now optional
+### Ory Oathkeeper now optional

-Using ORY Oathkeeper to protect your API is now optional.
+Using Ory Oathkeeper to protect your API is now optional.
 The basic quickstart now uses a much simpler set up.
 Go
 [check it out](https://www.ory.sh/kratos/docs/quickstart) now!